Last week, I wrote a thorough article considering my experience with The Hustle’s milestone referral program.

 According to Jeff Raider, Co-founder and CEO of Harry’s, the referral mechanics were amazing.
 77% of the emails were collected via referral, meaning about 20K people referred about 65K friends.

-This means referrers, on average, every user referred more than 3 friends.
+This means referrers, on average, referred more than 3 friends.

 Yet there were a lot of people who referred well above that average: More than 200 participants referred more than 50 of their friends, achieving the highest tier reward.

-This social sharing frenzy might be due to the campaign was designed to be share-friendly.
-I mean, they used pre populated tweets with a simple, yet irresistible copy:
+This social sharing frenzy might be due to the campaign being designed to be share-friendly.
+I mean, they used pre-populated tweets with a simple, yet irresistible copy:

 How did the fire start?

 In their case, Harry’s did the exact same thing that The Hustle did; they focused on email.

 All employees handed their email addresses (that was crucial as the first announcement about the product, went straight to people that were known to each other; you can’t ignore an email from a friend), and set their email signature properly.

 The recipients received a personalized email in a very friendly tone of voice, announcing that Harry’s is coming.
 In the same time, the copy encouraged people to spread the word.